Ruslan-Pantaev/ReactPortfolio/src/routes/api/codecontrol/CodeControl3d_API_Documentation.md

     @access      Public

   - @route       GET api/codecontrol/problemSetsCounter/update
-    @description get atomic problemSetsNum and increment using username as query param for a new instructor, the mongodb upsert flag will create a new problemSetsCounter obj
+    @description get atomic problemSetsNum and increment using username and apiKey query params for a new instructor, the mongodb upsert flag will create a new problemSetsCounter obj
     @access      Public

   - @route       GET api/codecontrol/problemSetsCounter/
-    @description get latest/current problemSetsNum using username as query param useful for listing how many problem sets a user can choose to load from
+    @description get latest/current problemSetsNum using username and apiKey query params useful for listing how many problem sets a user can choose to load from
     @access      Public